Virussandy/Scrape/README.md

 If you would like to contribute or report an issue, please visit the GitHub repository (if applicable).

 ## License
-This project is licensed under [Your Preferred License].
+This project is licensed under Apache-2.0 license.

 ## Support
-For any issues, please contact [Your Contact Info].
+For any issues, please contact sandeepks.jsr@gmail.com.